susmitpy/neo4j_recommender_workshop/Readme.md

 4. Select **"Graph Data Science"** (Featured Project).
 5. Click on **Create**
 6. Click **"Open"** (Neo4j Browser).
-7. Refer to the downloaded txt file for database user and password
+7. Refer to the downloaded txt file for database user and password / Connection Details tab
+8. Be sure to terminate the sandbox after the workshop !

 ### The Cypher Syntax